-Results revealed that, after the intervention programme, there were statistically significant differences in children's skills in the experimental group, suggesting that children benefited from the various activities implemented throughout the intervention.
-However, caution must be taken when interpreting the results, since there could be a number of confounding variables influencing these results.
-Findings from this study confirm the usefulness of a range of activities which can be implemented in preschool classrooms to help pre-schoolers develop cognitive, social and fine-motor skills grounded in collaborative work between preschool teachers, teaching assistants and parents, which is indeed very much in line with some of the principles of the Ecological and Dynamic Model of Transition (Rimm-Kauffman & Pianta, 2000).
-The results of this study seem to add evidence to the usefulness of one of the principles of the Ecological and Dynamic Model -that of promoting a constant interaction among contexts (i.e., preschool centre, home, primary school).
+of the Ecological and Dynamic Model of Transition (Rimm-Kauffman et al., 2000).
+The results of this study seem to add evidence to the usefulness of one of the principles of the Ecological and Dynamic Model -that of promoting a constant interaction among contexts (i.e., preschool center, home, primary school).
 This could be observed when the activities implemented in our programme, promoted a constant interaction and exchange of information among the members of such contexts namely parents, teachers, children and headteachers.
-Such interaction seemed to have contributed to the development of a strong sense of community to support children during this change which has been observed in previous studies (Wildenger & McIntyre, 2011).
-Modelling key developmental aspects and transition practices (i.e., new knowledge for teachers), improving classroom-areas, implementing literacy-related activities and promoting visits to the primary school (considering the socio-cultural context and curriculum) seemed to be an effective strategy to support teachers and parents to acquire new knowledge and develop practices to support preschoolers during this transition.
-These results are consistent with previous studies (e.g., Berlin, Dunning & Dodge, 2011; Brotherson et al., 2015) which have shown significant effects of interventions in children's skills.
-Moreover, significant improvements in children's skills have also been observed in large-scale studies where a number of transition practices have also been implemented by teachers (Schulting, Malone & Dodge, 2005).
-Whilst the lack of a randomised allocation of preschoolers in the experimental and control groups could represent a limitation in the present study, statistical analyses still revealed a positive impact in the development of children's skills.
+Such interaction seemed to have contributed to the development of a strong sense of community to support children during this change which has been observed in previous studies (Wildenger and McIntyre, 2011).
+Modeling key developmental aspects and transition practices (i.e., new knowledge for teachers), improving classroom-areas, implementing literacy-related activities and promoting visits to the primary school (considering the sociocultural context and curriculum) seemed to be an effective strategy to support teachers and parents to acquire new knowledge and develop practices to support pre-schoolers during this transition.
+These results are consistent with previous studies (e.g., Berlin et al., 2011; Brotherson et al., 2015) which have shown significant effects of interventions in children's skills.
+Moreover, significant improvements in children's skills have also been observed in large-scale studies where a number of transition practices have also been implemented by teachers (Schulting et al., 2005).
+Whilst the lack of a randomized allocation of preschoolers in the experimental and control groups could represent a limitation in the present study, statistical analyses still revealed a positive impact in the development of children's skills.
 Nevertheless, other factors such as children's extra-curricular activities and the number of older siblings at home, were not controlled.
-Future studies should consider a randomised allocation of participants for both groups.
+Future studies should consider a randomized allocation of participants for both groups.
 Whilst results suggest that children in the experimental group developed more skills after the intervention, this study did not follow up on pre-schoolers during the first year of primary school, which could have allowed us to explore the long-term effects of this intervention.
 Future studies should focus on a more rigorous experimental and longitudinal design to be able to investigate the long-term impact of transition interventions.
-Furthermore, skills developed by children must be further analysed to understand whether they contribute to a smooth transition to the first grade classroom.
+Furthermore, skills developed by children must be further analyzed to understand whether they contribute to a smooth transition to the first grade classroom.